-- Try and establish whether it is likely an outbreak might occur taking in to account the following: - Could onward transmission have already occurred e.g. resident had widespread contact with others in the 48 hours before symptom onset? - Are they in a single room or sharing? - Is the resident ambulatory? - Have they spent time with others in communal areas or group activities? - Are there behavioural characteristics which might be increased risk of transmission? - Identify are any other residents symptomatic and if so, what are their symptoms? - Identify are any staff symptomatic or has there been an increase in staff absenteeism? - Identify residents and staff who were in close contact with the symptomatic resident in the 48 hours before symptom onset or before isolation and transmission based precautions were implemented.
+Try and establish whether it is likely an outbreak might occur, taking in to account the following:

+- Could onward transmission have already occurred? (e.g., resident had widespread contact with others in the 48 hours before symptom onset) - Are they in a single room or sharing? - Is the resident ambulatory? - Have they spent time with others in communal areas or group activities? - Are there behavioural characteristics which might be increased risk of transmission? - Identify are any other residents symptomatic and if so, what are their symptoms? - Identify are any staff symptomatic or has there been an increase in staff absenteeism? - Identify residents and staff who were in close contact with the symptomatic resident in the 48 hours before symptom onset or before isolation and transmission based precautions were implemented

-The initial management of the possible case and close contacts should be the same as for a confirmed case of COVID-19 until an alternative diagnosis has been identified.
+The initial management of the possible case and close contacts should be the same as for a confirmed case of COVID-19 until an alternative diagnosis has been identified a single suspected case of COVID-19 in a resident or staff member in the RCF